 It also followed hard on the heels of a rocket launch which put a satellite in space, but which was seen as a cover for a missile test.

 Both were seen as an attempt by ailing leader Kim Jong-il to prove the North's nuclear capacity before he died.

 In the early hours of 12 February 2013, unusual seismic activity was again detected around Punggye-ri.

 The North said it had tested "a miniaturised and lighter nuclear device with greater explosive force than previously".

-The as-yet unproven reference to "miniaturised" stoked fears that Pyongyang was closer to producing a device small enough to fit on a long-range missile.
+The reference to "miniaturised" stoked fears that Pyongyang was closer to producing a device small enough to fit on a long-range missile.

 A successful uranium test would mark a significant leap forward in North Korea's nuclear programme.
 The North's plutonium stocks are finite, but if it could enrich uranium it could build up a nuclear stockpile.

 Plutonium enrichment also has to happen in large, easy-to-spot facilities, whereas uranium enrichment can more easily be carried out in secrecy.